Lurk/nvim_config/readme.md

 # nvim config

 It was not intented to be used by anyone except me.
-But there is nothing stoping it from using it.
+But there is nothing stoping you from using it.